BrightCrowd/bc-blog/_posts/2018-03-13-have-your-success-and-your-happiness.md

 author: smuchoney
 image:
 ---
+*This advice is shared by BrightCrowd member Sara Muchoney*

 Being a pre-med is notoriously tough.
 But from what I’ve seen, life doesn’t necessarily get easier when you’re out of med school and sitting at the top of your field.